Kevin Newman Player Props: Reds vs. Braves

 Kevin Newman At The Plate

-- Newman has a home run and a walk while batting .182.
+- Newman is batting .174 with a home run and a walk.

-- In three of six games this season, Newman has picked up at least one hit, including one game with multiple hits.
+- Newman has had a base hit in three of seven games this year, and multiple hits once.

+- He has hit a long ball in one of seven games, and in 4.2% of his plate appearances.

-- In two games this year, Newman has driven in a run, and in both of those games he had multiple runs batted in.
+- In two games this year, Newman has picked up an RBI, and in both of those games he had multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.